guyy1232/movie_genres_classifier/README.md

 The `inference_model_hf` method takes a plot summary and returns the genres predicted by a Hugging Face model with a probability higher than a given threshold.
 The model, tokenizer, MultiLabelBinarizer, plot summary, and threshold are all inputs to the method.

-## Exploratory Data Analysis Notebook: exploratory_data_analysis.ipynb

-This Jupyter notebook contains the Exploratory Data Analysis (EDA) performed on the movie dataset.
-The EDA is an essential step in the project as it helps to understand the structure and properties of the data before building the machine learning models.

-### Data Loading and Examination

-The notebook begins by loading the data from a CSV file into a Pandas DataFrame.
-It then displays the first few rows of the DataFrame to get a sense of what the data looks like.

-### Data Cleaning

-The notebook includes steps for data cleaning.
-These may include removing duplicates, handling missing values, and data type conversions.

-### Data Analysis

-The main part of the notebook is dedicated to analyzing the data.
-This includes:

-- **Visualizations**: The notebook uses various types of plots to visualize the data and gain insights.
-For example, bar plots, histograms, and pie charts might be used to show the distribution of categorical data.

-- **Statistical Analysis**: The notebook performs statistical analysis on the data, calculating metrics such as mean, median, mode, and standard deviation.

-- **Text Analysis**: The notebook analyzes text data (such as the plot summary) using techniques like TF-IDF Vectorization.

-- **Multi-label Analysis**: Since the task is a multi-label classification problem (predicting the genres of a movie), the notebook analyzes the distribution of genres across the movies and visualizes this information.

-### Data Preprocessing for Modeling

-Finally, the notebook includes steps for data preprocessing in preparation for machine learning modeling.
-This includes encoding categorical variables, splitting the data into training and test sets, and other necessary preprocessing steps.

-This EDA notebook provides a comprehensive initial analysis of the data and forms the basis for the subsequent modeling steps in the project.

-## Finding Outliers in Genres Notebook: find_outlayers_genres.ipynb

-This Jupyter notebook contains the analysis performed on the movie dataset to find outlier genres.
-The goal of this analysis is to identify the genres that are not commonly used in the dataset, as they might impact the performance of the multi-label classification model.

-### Data Loading and Examination

-The notebook starts by loading the data from a CSV file into a Pandas DataFrame.
-It then displays the first few rows of the DataFrame to provide a sense of what the data looks like.

-### Genre Distribution Analysis

-The notebook contains a thorough analysis of the genre distribution in the dataset.
-This includes:

-- **Counting Genre Frequencies**: The notebook counts the frequency of each genre in the dataset to understand the distribution of genres.

-- **Visualizing Genre Distribution**: The notebook visualizes the genre distribution using bar plots and line plots to better understand the skewness in the genre distribution.

-### Outlier Detection

-The notebook performs outlier detection on the genre distribution.
-This is an essential step to identify the genres that are not frequently used in the dataset (outliers).
-The notebook uses techniques like:

-- **Elbow Method**: This method is used to find a point in the distribution of genres after which the frequency of genres drops drastically.
-This point can be used as a threshold to filter out the outlier genres.

-- **Statistical Analysis**: The notebook also performs statistical analysis, like calculating z-scores, to identify outliers.

 ### Data Filtering